-My best advice is to always insist on seeing a technical datasheet and a product datasheet before you place an order.
+My best advice is to always insist on seeing a technical datasheet and a product datasheet before you place an order for a belt.
 Even the design and clarity of the documents can be a good indicator as to the professionalism of the supplier you are dealing with.
-It is also wise to request a certificate of (manufacturer's) origin so that you know the true provenance of the belt in the event of a problem.
+It is also wise to request a certificate of (manufacturers) origin so that you know the true provenance of the belt in the event of a problem.